Creating Health Care Jobs by Addressing Primary Care Workforce Needs

 Expanding the Primary Health Care Workforce

-Together, the Affordable Care Act and ongoing federal investments in the health care workforce have led to significant progress in training new primary care providers – including physicians, nurse practitioners and physician assistants – and encouraging primary care providers to practice in underserved areas, including:
+The Affordable Care Act and ongoing federal investments in the health care workforce have led to significant progress in training new primary care providers – including physicians, nurse practitioners and physician assistants – and encouraging primary care providers to practice in areas that need them most, including:

 Modernizing Primary Care Training and Practice

 Implementation of the Affordable Care Act provisions is strengthening the primary care training infrastructure, creating new primary care clinical training opportunities, and supporting primary care practice.
 These efforts include:

 - Encouraging Physician Training in the Community: The Affordable Care Act provides incentives for hospitals to train primary care physicians in the community by providing flexibility in Medicare residency training requirements.
 Prior to the law, hospitals had to bear the cost of education in non-hospital sites, often by paying both the resident’s and teaching physician’s salary.
 This requirement discouraged training in community settings, which encourages primary care practice.
 The Affordable Care Act changed this policy and requires hospitals to only pay the resident salaries.

 - Encouraging Health Homes: Under the Affordable Care Act, States are incentivized to cover services of Medicaid “health homes” for individuals with chronic health conditions.
 Health homes furnish care coordination services that encourage the use of primary care providers and helps patients better manage their health.
 States that create health homes will receive enhanced federal matching funds for home health care coordination services for the first eight quarters a health home state plan amendment is in effect.
 Sixteen states have approved Health Home State Plan Amendments.

 Modernizing Payment and Improving Financial Incentives for Coordinated Care